Vitols999/QMS-WIKI/DocGisItemsRte.md

 in form of a GPX file from one soft- or hardware tool to another one can lead to a different route due to a different routing algorithm or different map (routing) data.

 QMS can transform a route into a track.
-This track shows exactly the path to follow but doesn't include the above mentioned routing information for junctions.
+This track shows exactly the path to follow but doesn't include the above-mentioned routing information for junctions.
 This track can be stored together with the route (more precisely the route waypoints) in a GPX file.
 In this file the route and the track are 2 independent objects!